Ignite-Laboratories/Enigmaneering/enigma1/E1 - Binary Synthesis.md

 Only the observer of the actions of their creator would understand how to interpret them, and plenty of us have felt and witnessed that presence's power.
 Many of us have been mislabeled and disrespected as mentally unstable, or even clinically insane, at the thought of a higher power guiding them through their artwork.
-This work is entirely dedicated to the lost souls in the eternity long evolution of intelligence that has enabled the creation of this work.
+This work is lovingly dedicated to the endless souls in the eternity long evolution of intelligence that _enabled_ it to be created.

 Growing pains - assuredly - but ones that only our creator knows the true burden of which it meant to _experience_ them.